How Often Does a Furnace Need to be Replaced

 Furnace tune-ups and safety inspections should be performed annually by a licensed professional furnace specialist.

-The best time to schedule a furnace inspection is in the fall before it gets cold.
+The best time to schedule a furnace installation or inspection is in the fall before it gets cold.
 Heating companies often have more availability, offer specials and can ensure that homeowners will have an efficient and optimally working furnace for the winter months they need it the most.
 Be sure to follow our Furnace Maintenance Tips for more information.

 Furnace replacements never come at the best time and can be a financial drain on homeowners.
 By setting up annual maintenance visits, homeowners can anticipate when furnace problems may need major repairs or replacement and enable decisions to be made in advance and finances to be planned.